matthewkapfhammer/matthewkapfhammer.github.io/content/pages/about.md

-Title: About...
+Title: About
 Date: 2017-01-14
 Slug: about
 Authors: Matthew Kapfhammer

-# About the Author
+# About Me

-Matthew Kapfhammer is a technical artist and developer primarily working in the film and games industries.
+Hiya!
+I'm Matthew Kapfhammer, a technical artist and developer primarily working in the film and games industries in California.

 # About the Site

 You're mostly looking at a blog for the time being.
-It's a place to drop  tech, art, nutrician, and fitness related info.
+It's an open place for me to write about tech, art, nutrician, and fitness sh'tuff.
 Enjoy!